Where are Russia's top generals? Rumours swirl after mercenary mutiny

 Absent from view too is General Sergei Surovikin, nicknamed "General Armageddon" by the Russian press for his aggressive tactics in the Syrian conflict, who is deputy commander of Russian forces in Ukraine.

-A New York Times report, based on a US intelligence briefing, said on Tuesday he had advance knowledge of the mutiny and that Russian authorities were checking if he was complicit.
+A New York Times report, based on a US intelligence briefing, said on Tuesday Surovikin had advance knowledge of the mutiny and that Russian authorities were checking whether he was complicit.

-The Kremlin on Wednesday played down the report, saying that there was and would be a lot of speculation and gossip.
+The Kremlin on Wednesday played down the report, saying that there would be a lot of speculation and gossip.
+On Thursday, it declined to answer questions about Surovikin, referring journalists to the defence ministry, which has not yet made a statement about him.

+Asked if Putin still had trust in Surovikin, Kremlin spokesman Dmitry Peskov did not give an answer either way.
+He said only that Putin worked with the defence minister and chief of the General Staff rather than someone of Surovikin's rank.

+US officials told Reuters on Wednesday that Surovikin had been supportive of Prigozhin, but that Western intelligence did not know with certainty whether he had helped the rebellion in any way.

-The Russian-language version of the Moscow Times and a military blogger reported Surovikin's arrest, while some other military correspondents who command large followings in Russia said he and other senior officers were being questioned about their possible role in the mutiny.
+The Russian-language version of the Moscow Times and one military blogger reported Surovikin's arrest, while some other military correspondents who command large followings in Russia said he and other senior officers were being questioned by the FSB security service to verify their loyalty.

 Rybar, an influential channel on the Telegram messaging application run by a former Russian defence ministry press officer, said a purge was underway.

-"The armed insurgency by the Wagner private military company has become a pretext for a massive purge in the ranks of the Russian Armed Forces," said Rybar.
+"The armed insurgency by the Wagner private military company has become a pretext for a massive purge in the ranks of the Russian armed forces," Rybar said.

 It could also cement or elevate the positions of other senior military and security figures regarded as loyal.